 - Pexels with specific search terms (for example, here are the results for "black woman phone" or "hijab")

-- Nappy ("stock photos of black and brown people" with categories)
+- Nappy (stock photos of people of color with categories)

 - Jopwell intern edition (business, young people of color)